mdn/content/files/en-us/learn/css/building_blocks/tables_tasks/index.md

 In the lesson we styled up a table in a rather garish manner.
 In this task we are going to style the same table, but using some good practices for table design as outlined in the external article [Web Typography: designing tables to be read not looked at](https://alistapart.com/article/web-typography-tables/).

 Our finished table will look like the image below.
-There are a number of ways that you can achieve this, but I suggest following similar patterns as used in the tutorial to do the following things:
+There are a number of ways that you can achieve this, but we suggest you follow similar patterns as used in the tutorial to do the following things:

 - Align headings and data for columns containing numbers right.
 - Align headings and data for columns containing text left.